 Pros: Predictability is one of the key advantages when using this type of contract.
 You can be given clear deadlines and figures to be transferred within your budget.
 Besides, fixed-price contract payments are normally based on the percentage of work performance.
 It will make everything much easier after closing the project and going to the acceptance stages.

-In this contract, customers are charged for the amount of hours and resources spent on specific projects.
-This model is more flexible than the fixed-price contract and it offers chances to adjust the requirements compared with the initial requests.
+In this contract, customers are charged for the number of hours and resources spent on specific projects.
+This model is more flexible than the fixed-price contract, and it offers chances to adjust the requirements compared with the initial requests.